-Juliette Forrest is the creator of the fire-cracking TWISTER, a novel bursting with sparky, energy-filled - and sometimes spooky - characters.
+Juliette Forrest is the creator of the fire-cracking TWISTER and the deliciously chilling THE TRUE COLOURS OF CORAL GLEN - two novels bursting with sparky, energy-filled - and sometimes spooky - characters.

 Juliette Forrest has worked for some of the UK’s top advertising agencies, as both a copywriter and an art director.
 Luckily for children everywhere, a couple of years ago she decided to turn her talents to writing middle grade fiction.
 Her debut novel TWISTER was published in February 2018 by Scholastic UK .
-Her second, deliciously-chilling Middle Grade will follow in February 2019.
+Her second, deliciously-chilling Middle Grade – THE TRUE COLOURS OF CORAL GLEN hit the shops in July 2019.

 As well as winning several industry awards for her TV, radio, press, poster and ambient media campaigns she was delighted to receive a New Writers Award from the Scottish Book Trust in 2014.
 She was also the 2019 winner of the Caledonian Book Award.